sergejsha/knot/README.md

 * Decomposable - complex knots can be decomposed into primes by related functionality.
 * Structured - easy to read and write DSL for writing better structured and less buggy code.
 * Concise - it has minimalistic API and compact implementation.
 * Testable - reducers and transformers are easy to test.
+* Production ready - Knot is used in productive app.
 * Why not?

 # Download